+The camp will be moving from Copenhagen, Denmark through Europe to Greece, with stops in Germany, Serbia and Greece.
 We travel by train, bus and ferry through Europe.
-It gives you a sense of the long distances you have to overcome to get to Denmark from the Mediterranean over land.
+It gives a sense of the long distances that one has to overcome to get to Denmark when traveling over land.

-We make stops on our way – and gain new insight
+We will stop on the way - and gain new insight

 Travel route and program: